Stress at work can be a really hard experience to go through.

 How do you view stress?

-• Does it get way too much
+- Or does it get way too much?

 What is your presentation of being stressed?

-Do you withdraw and consume yourself or do you engage and ask for help?
+- Or do you engage and ask for help?

 How do you manage stress at work?